uw-madison-show/shots/tools/readme.md

 ## Dependencies

 1. php >= 5.4.0 on the dev machine.
+(Note: After I upgraded from 5.6 to 7.1.0RC1 the built-in server was so much better behaved on my local machine.
+Probably a memory/cache thing?)
 This provides a "built-in sever":
     * `php -S 127.0.0.1:8080`
     * I made a ini file for the built in server on my dev, but hopefully it will not be necessary when loading into test/prod.
 See `...\shots\source\php\built_in_server.ini`.
 2. node on the dev machine